What Are Dark Posts? Complete Guide to Dark Social Ads

 Key KPIs for Dark Posts

-• ROAS (Return on ad spend): Target 3:1 or better
+• ROAS (Return on ad spend): Track to ensure campaigns are profitable

 Testing Framework